 Companies that produced or mined asbestos could have taken measures to prevent workers and other innocent people from asbestos exposure.
 Despite this, companies rarely took necessary precautions, such as providing employees with showers and requiring employees to change out of work clothes before returning home to their families.
 Many companies knew of the dangers but failed to take preventative steps that could have saved lives.

-Can I File a Mesothelioma Lawsuit If I Suffered from Secondhand Asbestos Exposure?
+Can I File a Mesothelioma Lawsuit?

 If you experience any of the symptoms of mesothelioma, possibly from secondhand asbestos exposure, speak with a doctor immediately.
 Early mesothelioma detection can give you the best possible opportunity to treat the disease.
 If you discover you do have mesothelioma, you may be able to get compensation by filing an asbestos lawsuit.
 However, cases involving secondhand asbestos exposure are often more complicated than those for mesothelioma caused by direct contact in the workplace.